A reputation - 125 years in the making

 - Centre on Labour and Global Production

 The School of Geography offers students and researchers access to industry-leading laboratory equipment for both physical geography and environmental science research.
 The River Lab opened in the autumn of 2014 and adds to the already excellent facilities for the analysis of water, soil and sediment.
 An analytical suite allows students and researchers to explore a range of environmental problems and change.
-We are also home to the which focuses on the description, interpretation and measurement of components, features and fabrics of soils and sediments at a microscopic level.
+We also have Microtomography (CT) equipment which focuses on the description, interpretation and measurement of components, features and fabrics of soils and sediments at a microscopic level.

 A thriving postgraduate school